Now Reading

 10. Keep a Language Journal // It’s a great way to hang on to all the awesome things you’ve learned, review them, and look back at where you were at a few months back.

-11. Free write in your target language // Just because or to submit for corrections.
+11. Free write in your target language // Just because or to submit for corrections on a tool like Journaly.

 12. Translation from Your Target Language // Bust out a target language document and your dictionary and get to work with this old-school way to learn a language.
 In addition to translating the document, I like to keep a second notebook on hand to make notes on the information that is new to me and that I’d like to retain.